Keto Diet For Dummies - Rami Abrams - E-Book

 Social pressures

-Restaurants, family gatherings, and parties may be challenging as you transition to keto: You’ll have to navigate breads, desserts, and other high-carb treats.
-People will naturally be curious if they notice that you’re staying away from certain foods, and they may want to give you their opinions.
-Don’t get hung up on whether they agree.
+Restaurants, gatherings, and parties can be tricky as you avoid breads, desserts, and other high-carb foods.
+People may notice and share their opinions — don’t get hung up on whether they agree.

 You know your body best, and if you’ve done your research, stay empowered to care for your body in the way that makes you feel at your best.